Sprint Triathlon Training: 10 Threshold Run Sessions

 Consistency: Incorporate 1-2 threshold run sessions per week to build endurance without overtraining.

-• Use a Heart Rate Monitor: This will help ensure you’re staying in your desired threshold zone and not going too hard too early.
+Use a Heart Rate Monitor: This will help ensure you’re staying in your desired threshold zone and not going too hard too early.
 Set your heart rate zones with FLJUGA’s Heart Rate Calculator.
-Train smarter.
-Try now.

-A: A threshold run targets your lactate threshold—typically a “comfortably hard” pace you can sustain for about an hour.
+A threshold run targets your lactate threshold.
+A hard but sustainable pace (87–93% of max heart rate, RPE 7–8) you can typically hold for 40–60 minutes.
 It improves your ability to run faster for longer.

-A: They boost your speed endurance, running efficiency, and pacing control—crucial for staying strong in a short, high-intensity race.
+They boost your speed endurance, running efficiency and pacing control.
+Crucial for staying strong in a short, high-intensity race.

 Final Thoughts